pbo-linaro/crossroad/doc/crossroad.rst

 A `crossroad` environment is actually set-up with a few environment variables so that `Wine` can find the DLLs and win32 tools that you installed through a `make install`.
-Of course you will also need to ensure that Wine is registred in `binfmt_misc` to execute win32 binaries automatically, otherwise it won't work.
+Of course you will also need to ensure that Wine is registered in `binfmt_misc` to execute win32 binaries automatically, otherwise it won't work.